NathStevo97/powershell-examples/Directory_Syncing/README.md

 The script checks both directories and if any are found in the source directory that don't exist in the target directory; they are copied across.

 Areas for improvement could be:
+- Manage use case for empty target dir (throws error using Compare-Object)
 - Copying from target to source (full directory sync)
 - Multiple target dirs e.g. local and USB dirs